mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     import com.google.adk.artifacts.InMemoryArtifactService; // Or GcsArtifactService
     import com.google.adk.runner.Runner;
     import com.google.adk.sessions.InMemorySessionService;

     public class SampleArtifactAgent {

       public static void main(String[] args) {

         // Your agent definition
         LlmAgent agent = LlmAgent.builder()
             .name("my_agent")
             .model("gemini-2.0-flash")
             .build();

         // Instantiate the desired artifact service
         InMemoryArtifactService artifactService = new InMemoryArtifactService();

         // Provide it to the Runner
         Runner runner = new Runner(agent,
             "APP_NAME",
             artifactService, // Service must be provided here new InMemorySessionService());

       }
     }
     ```
-    In Java, if an `ArtifactService` instance is not available (e.g., `null`) when artifact operations are attempted, it would typically result in a `NullPointerException` or a custom error, depending on how your application is structured.
-Robust applications often use dependency injection frameworks to manage service lifecycles and ensure availability.

 ### Accessing Methods